zxcd/PaddleX/README_en.md

 ### 🛠️ Installation

 > ❗Before installing PaddleX, please ensure you have a basic **Python environment** (Note: Currently supports Python 3.8 to Python 3.10, with more Python versions being adapted).
+The PaddleX 3.0-beta2 version depends on PaddlePaddle version 3.0.0b2.

 * **Installing PaddlePaddle**